Ephron Mason-Clark: Peterborough United

 On 26 August 2022, Mason-Clark signed for EFL League One club Peterborough United for an undisclosed fee on a three-year contract.

 Coventry City

 On 1 February 2024, Mason-Clark signed for Coventry City for an undisclosed fee on a four-year contract, and then returned to Peterborough United on loan until the end of the 2023–24 season.

 Mason-Clark was named EFL Championship Player of the Month for December 2024 having scored three goals and assisted a further three.

 International career

 Mason-Clark was called up to the England C team in June 2019.
 He made his debut when he started in an away friendly against Estonia U23 on 6 June.

+Mason-Clark was called up to the Jamaica national team for the 2026 FIFA World Cup qualification inter-confederation play-offs in March 2026, making his debut against New Caledonia.